How Developers Engineer Test Cases: An Observational Study: Testing strategies

 \section{Testing strategies}

-The framework we present above (and illustrate in Figure~\ref{fig:framework}) provides developers with a generic perspective on how to engineer test cases.
-However, we note that developers make use of the framework in their own way.
-In the following, we describe three different strategies as to how developers instantiate the proposed framework, as observed in our study:
+The framework we presented above (and illustrated in Figure~\ref{fig:framework}) depicts the main concepts that one can use to explain how developers engineer test cases.
+As we explained, developers engineer test cases after exploring the documentation, the source code, or using their own mental models of the program's behavior.
+In this section, we study which \textit{sources of information} developers use and how often.

+In the following, we describe the three different so-called strategies that we observed from our participants.
+We name these strategies after the source of information that developers gave more emphasis to.
+The three different strategies can also be observed in Table~\ref{tab:events-strategy} as a sequence of events, per participant.

 \begin{itemize} \item \textbf{Strategy 1: Guided by documentation.} In this strategy, developers intensively rely on the documentation as a main source of information for deriving test cases, and very little on the source code itself.
+In other words, developers that follow this strategy kept going back to the documentation after creating every test case; the implementation itself was not used much as a source of information.
+In a way, this strategy is similar to what is known as black-box testing.
 This strategy was applied by P1, P2, and P9.
 One participant (P9) even systematically applied domain testing~\cite{kaner2013domain} techniques to derive the test cases.
 A slight variation of this strategy is to, once test cases are done, leverage the structure of the source code as a way to check whether tests are missing and, in such case, to augment the test suite.
 This augmentation strategy was applied by P5.

 \item \textbf{Strategy 2: Guided by source code.} In this strategy, developers build an initial intuition of the program by reading its documentation, and later are purely guided by the structure of the code (often supported by code coverage tools).
-More specifically, developers follow ``line-by-line'' or ``branch-by-branch'' in the source code and derive tests for each of them.
+More specifically, developers follow ``line-by-line'' or ``branch-by-branch'' in the source code and derive tests for each line or branch.
+As we illustrate in Table~\ref{tab:events-strategy}, developers that followed this strategy barely looked at the documentation of the program.
 This strategy was applied by P4, P6, P11, and P12.
 A slight variation of this strategy is to, once test cases are done, resort back to the documentation and explore whether there is any missing test.
 This strategy was applied by P3.

 \item \textbf{Strategy 3: Ad-hoc (or mixed).} In this strategy, participants leverage the documentation, the source code of the program under test, and the mental model they build out of both sources, to engineer test cases.
 Participants do not clearly stick with a single source of information as main source, and may resort back to both at any given time.
 This strategy was applied by P7, P8, P10, and P13.